quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 These client-generated CIDs might not conform to the expectations of the routing algorithm and therefore not be routable by the load balancer.
-Those that are not routable are "non-compliant DCIDs" and receive similar treatment regardless of why they're non-compliant:
+Those that are not routable are "unroutable DCIDs" and receive similar treatment regardless of why they're unroutable:

 * The config rotation bits ({{config-rotation}}) may not correspond to an active configuration.
 Note: a packet with a DCID that indicates 5-tuple routing (see
-{{config-failover}}) is always compliant.
+{{config-failover}}) is always routable.
 * The DCID might not be long enough for the decoder to process.
 * The extracted server mapping might not correspond to an active server.

-All other DCIDs are compliant.
+All other DCIDs are routable.

-Load balancers MUST forward packets with compliant DCIDs to a server in accordance with the chosen routing algorithm.
+Load balancers MUST forward packets with routable DCIDs to a server in accordance with the chosen routing algorithm.

-Load balancers SHOULD drop short header packets with non-compliant DCIDs.
+Load balancers SHOULD drop short header packets with unroutable DCIDs.

-The routing of long headers with non-compliant DCIDs depends on the server ID allocation strategy, described in {{sid-allocation}}.
+The routing of long headers with unroutable DCIDs depends on the server ID allocation strategy, described in {{sid-allocation}}.
 However, the load balancer MUST NOT drop these packets, with one exception.

-Load balancers MAY drop packets with long headers and non-compliant DCIDs if and only if it knows that the encoded QUIC version does not allow a non- compliant DCID in a packet with that signature.
-For example, a load balancer can safely drop a QUIC version 1 Handshake packet with a non-compliant DCID, as a version 1 Handshake packet sent to a QUIC-LB compliant server will always have a server-generated compliant CID.
+Load balancers MAY drop packets with long headers and unroutable DCIDs if and only if it knows that the encoded QUIC version does not allow an unroutable DCID in a packet with that signature.
+For example, a load balancer can safely drop a QUIC version 1 Handshake packet with an unroutable DCID, as a version 1 Handshake packet sent to a QUIC-LB routable server will always have a server-generated routable CID.
 The prohibition against dropping packets with long headers remains for unknown QUIC versions.

 Furthermore, while the load balancer function MUST NOT drop packets, the device might implement other security policies, outside the scope of this specification, that might force a drop.

-Servers that receive packets with noncompliant CIDs MUST use the available mechanisms to induce the client to use a compliant CID in future packets.
-In QUIC version 1, this requires using a compliant CID in the Source CID field of server-generated long headers.
+Servers that receive packets with unroutable CIDs MUST use the available mechanisms to induce the client to use a routable CID in future packets.
+In QUIC version 1, this requires using a routable CID in the Source CID field of server-generated long headers.

-## Arbitrary Algorithms {#arbitrary-algorithm}
+## Fallback Algorithms {#fallback-algorithm}

-There are conditions described below where a load balancer routes a packet using an "arbitrary algorithm."
+There are conditions described below where a load balancer routes a packet using a "fallback algorithm."
 It can choose any algorithm, without coordination with the servers, but the algorithm SHOULD be deterministic over short time scales so that related packets go to the same server.
 The design of this algorithm SHOULD consider the version-invariant properties of QUIC described in
 {{!QUIC-INVARIANTS=I-D.ietf-quic-invariants}} to maximize its robustness to future versions of QUIC.

-An arbitrary algorithm MUST NOT make the routing behavior dependent on any bits in the first octet of the QUIC packet header, except the first bit, which indicates a long header.
+A fallback algorithm MUST NOT make the routing behavior dependent on any bits in the first octet of the QUIC packet header, except the first bit, which indicates a long header.
 All other bits are QUIC version-dependent and intermediaries SHOULD NOT base their design on version-specific templates.

-For example, one arbitrary algorithm might convert a non-compliant DCID to an integer and divided by the number of servers, with the modulus used to forward the packet.
+For example, one fallback algorithm might convert a unroutable DCID to an integer and divided by the number of servers, with the modulus used to forward the packet.
 The number of servers is usually consistent on the time scale of a QUIC connection handshake.
 Another might simply hash the address/port 4-tuple.